mcman2017/mcman2017.github.io/index.md

 ## Welcome to Markdown Tips and Tricks
+Take your Markdown game to the next level.

 If you are interested instead in automation, Cloud,  and Distributed Computing, check out [My DevOps website](https://theclamlife.com)